 "The (company's) research team evaluated driver quality from the 50 largest cities in Connecticut by population.
 We analyzed 2018 data from tens of thousands of insurance quotes from Connecticut drivers using (this company) to find the rate of overall incidents in each city.
 Incidents include accidents, speeding tickets, DUIs, and moving citations."

-I would also question how many of the tens of thousands of people who used this site are from Ridgefield and does this company cater to people that have difficulty buying insurance through mainstream providers because of bad driving records?
-This “study” in my opinion leaves more questions than it provides answers.
+I would also question how many of the tens of thousands of people who used this site are from Ridgefield and whether or not this company caters to people that have difficulty buying insurance through mainstream providers due to bad driving records?
+This “study”, in our opinion, leaves more questions than it provides answers.

 The thing that we should not forget after reading the “study" is how we can all be better drivers.
 How we can drive more defensively.
 How we can be more careful.
 How we can teach our young drivers to be safe and careful while driving on our roadways.
-Whether or not Ridgefield thanks as the worst drivers in the state of Connecticut remains to be seen but we can as a whole adopt better practices while on Connecticut roadways.
+Whether or not Ridgefield is home to the worst drivers in the state of Connecticut remains to be seen- but we can as a whole adopt better practices while on Connecticut roadways.